Why is the Use of Green and Natural Polymers Going Uphill?

 In recent years, a significant shift has been observed in the polymer industry.
 The demand for natural polymers and green polymers has seen a dramatic upswing.
 But what’s driving this surge, and which substances are polymers found in nature?

-Natural polymers, also known as biopolymers, are those that occur naturally or are produced by living organisms.
-When considering which would be classified as a natural polymer, examples include cellulose (found in plants), silk (produced by silkworms), chitin (in the exoskeletons of insects and crustaceans), proteins (such as collagen in animal tissues), and DNA (the genetic material in all living organisms).
-These polymers are the result of biological processes and are typically found in nature.
+Natural polymers, or biopolymers, are substances that occur naturally or are produced by living organisms.
+Examples include cellulose (found in plants), silk (from silkworms), chitin (in insect exoskeletons), proteins (such as collagen in animal tissues), and DNA (the genetic material in all living organisms).
+These polymers are produced through biological processes, forming the backbone of various natural structures.

 Timeline of Green Chemistry and Natural Polymers